hbradlow/nsagoggles/README.md

-See the web the NSA sees it.
+See the web the way NSA sees it.